Special Update: April 5, 2020

 Calling – Where the rubber meets the road, so to speak.
 Around here we refer to the process as "smiling and dialing."
 The conversation should be congenial, not pushy.
 Speak to the prospect like a friend, because you are building a relationship.
 People buy from those they know, like, and trust.
 Always keep that in mind.

 When calling, first check with them to see if they have a few minutes to speak.
 They might be busy but always answer their phone.
 This is more common than you think.
 Be cheerful, upbeat, ask them how their day/week/season is going — light chat to break the ice and soften up the conversation.
 Don't go right to the offer, try to close or become a pest.
 Ask permission to present the offer if you have one.

 The call should be during times where they would be accessible, avoiding lunchtime by half-hour each side of the standard lunch hour.
 Many businesspeople work after 5 pm, so don't think it's quitting time just yet.

 If you haven't made your hits for the day/week, after-hours can be surprisingly productive.
 The office is quieter, which means less stress for them and you.

 One book that every CEO, every ‘opener’ and every ‘closer’ must read is ‘Selling to VITO (Very Important Top Officer) by Tony Perrinoli.
-You can download the full copy of the book in PDF format here: https://jm415-43725d.pages.infusionsoft.net/
+You can read more about this book at https://vitocorporatesalestraining.com/.

 The eLaunchers way